Researchers at Dr. Silke Appel-Cresswell’s lab use music as a non-invasive intervention to enhance brain wellness and promote healthy aging.

 "You feel so much better because we're doing it as a collective...
 There's still that happiness, that warmth inside."

-The study was conducted through a multidisciplinary collaboration involving the Sing Well Project with professor Rena Sharon as a principal investigator from UBC School of Music; the Djavad Mowafaghian Centre for Brain Health; the UBC faculties of Medicine, Education, Arts and Science; as well as the University of Victoria Faculty of Nursing.
+The study was conducted through a multidisciplinary collaboration involving the Sing Well Project with professor Rena Sharon as a principal investigator from UBC School of Music; the Djavad Mowafaghian Centre for Brain Health; the UBC Faculty of Medicine with Tara Gaertner coordinating the quantitative data analysis; the UBC faculties of Education, Arts and Science; as well as the University of Victoria Faculty of Nursing.

 “By combining clinical care with healthy lifestyle interventions, our team strives to improve and sustain the quality of life of individuals living with chronic brain conditions and their care partners, and to enhance the well-being of older adults,” says Appel-Cresswell.